Can you file legal action against your spouse for adultery?

 Damages for adultery

-Tan Wat Yan v Kong Chiew Meng & Anor
+• Tan Wat Yan v Kong Chiew Meng & Anor

 The wife claimed that her husband had been committing adultery for the past eight years and was seeking a divorce.
 She additionally sought damages from the co-respondent.
-Since the respondent did have three children with the co-respondent, the adultery allegation was not challenged.
-The judge stated that he was convinced that the petitioner did not condone adultery and that she could no longer live with the respondent.
-Therefore, the divorce was granted, and the co-respondent was also ordered to pay damages.
+The respondent did have three children with the co-respondent.
+Therefore, the adultery allegation was not challenged.

-Lim Siaw Ying v Wong Seng & Anor
+• Lim Siaw Ying v Wong Seng & Anor

 In this case, the court ordered the second respondent to pay RM50,000 in damages to the petitioner’s wife.
 The petitioner held This amount in trust until her two children reached 18.